morti747/MYSQL-python-scripts/README.md

 ##

-Step 9: Use Python scrip to creat the tables Clients and Orders :
+Step 9: Use Python scrip to creat our database called MORTYMAINTENANCE with tables called Clients and Orders :

 ##
 ```